Buying property in the UAE?

 Is resale liquidity strong enough in the UAE as of 2026?

-The property characteristic that most improves resale liquidity in the UAE is location near metro stations, schools, and major employment hubs, because these features attract both end-users and investors, creating a deeper pool of potential buyers when you decide to sell.
+The property characteristic that most improves resale liquidity in the UAE is location within an established, well-connected community with mature amenities (schools, retail, metro access), because these attract both end-users and investors, giving you a larger buyer pool when you sell.

 Is selling time getting longer in the UAE as of 2026?